Infusion: 2 g/150 mL water PO qD

 Viral infections; antimicrobial effects in laboratory studies

-Induced abortion: unclear safety & effective dosage
+Induced abortion: unclear safe and effective dosage

 Increase breast milk flow: not recommended-see cautions